 Other fathers echo that sentiment.
 They state that they feel more focused and empowered as dads in the wake of marital relationships in which routine stress and conflict sapped their child-rearing abilities.
 Some even say that they were unaware they possessed such skills until they began solo parenting after their divorce.

 A clinical psychologist who focuses on family matters says that men “grow in self-confidence when they make child-rearing decisions.”

 That is not surprising, certainly to a proven family law attorney who routinely helps diverse clients in divorce matters.
 Children’s best interests are best served by the continued strong presence of both parents following divorce.

-The Law Office of Jamie Mitchell works passionately and effectively on behalf of both mothers and fathers.
+Mitchell Highlander, LLC works passionately and effectively on behalf of both mothers and fathers.
 We welcome contacts to the firm and the opportunity to help valued clients deal with family law challenges and opportunities.